Last update: 1 month ago

-- Remove any leftover spices, spilled pasta and everything else using a dry cloth or a table broom.
+- Remove any leftover spices, spilt pasta and everything else using a dry cloth or a table broom.

 - Get some wet wipes designed for wood or the appropriate spray cleaner and a clean cloth and wipe the inside of the cabinet thoroughly.
 This will remove any leftover dirt and dust.
 Leave it to dry afterwards.